rekalogika/rekapager/README.md

 ```

 There is also a console command framework, so you can easily create console
 commands to run your batch jobs.
-Your console commands will come with all these
+Your console commands will include features
-features: informative output, batch process resuming, progress file, running the
+such as informative output, batch process resuming, progress files,
-command up to the specified duration, signal handling, and more.
+duration-limited execution, signal handling, and more.

 ## Acknowledgements